vcccaat/recipe-app/documents/design.md

 ## Brainstorming Note

-we brainstorm the main features of our app and how it meet user requirement
+we brainstorm the main features of our app and how it meet user requirements
 ![](whiteboard.jpg)

 ## Revisions to Prior Work